Projects are thought to be "containers" of sub-projects and tasks. You want to set up a new project if you have a new group of people collaborating.

 Project Managers can keep their their tool of choice for Project Management but the organization can benefit at the same time from a central project repository without the need to purchase additional licenses from Microsoft.

-Project Progress can be entered manually or evaluated automatically based on the "% completed" values of each task.
+Operational Project Progress on a project level can be either entered manually or evaluated automatically based on the "% completed" values of the projects tasks belonging to this project.

 Setting Project Progress manually